 Kids love sugar.
 Sugar can create blood sugar, mood and energy imbalances.
-Sugar is addictive and can lead to obesity, diabetes and dental caries.
+It is also addictive and can lead to obesity, diabetes and dental caries.

 Sugar is everywhere and is hidden in foods such as tomato sauce, salad dressing, fruit bars and cereals.
-Kids should be limited to 12 grams of added sugar daily, about the amount of 2 small cookies.
-The American Heart Association reports that we consume about 22 teaspoons of sugar as opposed to the 6 teaspoons limit suggested.
+Kids should be limited to 12 grams of added sugar daily, or about the amount of two small cookies.
+The American Heart Association reports that we consume about 22 teaspoons of sugar a day, as opposed to the six-teaspoon limit suggested.

 Prevent damaging tooth decay

 To help your child curb her cravings it is recommended to:

 - Shop and cook smarter: Home-made food has less sugar than processed food.
 Choose products without added sugar, such as plain yogurt instead of flavored.
 You can add fruits and nuts to enhance flavors.